Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Application

 The aim of our methodology is complementary to classical extreme value analysis and addresses this issue with static return levels.
 We apply our EQRN model to estimate one-day-ahead extreme quantiles of the river discharge conditionally on previous observations of discharge and precipitation in the catchment.
-This allows the forecasting of flood risk even in non-stationary systems such as a changing climate.
+This allows the forecasting of flood risk even in nonstationary systems, such as a changing climate.
 The strength of our approach lies in the ability to exploit information from multiple covariates and capture the complex time dependence.
 Even in situations where the causes for structural changes are unknown, our method implicitly accounts for them through their effects on the covariates.
-The output of the model can help practitioners and authorities to manage flooding more effectively and help minimizing their disastrous impacts by early warning systems.
+The output of the model can help practitioners and authorities to manage flooding more effectively and help to minimize their disastrous impacts by early warning systems.

 To illustrate our methodology and show its effectiveness in comparison to classical forecasting approaches, we consider in more detail the flood in August 2005 in Switzerland.
-At the Bernese gauging station, it was the largest event since beginning of the recordings, and it caused severe economic damage across large parts of the country and the loss of several lives.
+At the Bernese gauging station, it was the largest event since the beginning of the recordings, and it caused severe economic damage across large parts of the country and the loss of several lives.

-\subsection{Model Specification}
+\subsection{Model specification}

-The whole data set consists of 31,046 daily observations $(\bm x_t, y_t)$ between 1930--2014.
+The whole dataset consists of 31,046 daily observations $(\bm x_t, y_t)$ between 1930--2014.
 The response $y_t$ is the daily average discharge at the Bernese gauging station on the Aare, and the covariates $\bm x_t \in \mathbb R^p$, $p=7$, consist of discharge at another upstream station and daily precipitation measurements from six locations in the same catchment; see Figures~\ref{f:chstations} and~\ref{f:chdata}.
-The discharges show significant seasonality, both in trend and variance, with largest extremes only appearing in the summer.
-We do not reduce artificially the non-stationarity via classical approaches from times series analysis \citep[e.g.,][]{STL} as we believe the seasonality and other trends are captured through the covariates.
+The discharges show significant seasonality, both in trend and variance, with the largest extremes only appearing in the summer.
+We do not reduce artificially the nonstationarity via classical approaches from times series analysis \citep[e.g.,][]{STL}, as we believe the seasonality and other trends are captured through the covariates.